You are Here: BPM Platform >> Features of Business Process Management System (BPMS)

 4. Mobile Support

-If the bpm system you are evaluating does not have mobile support for at least Android and iOS, you should walk away immediately.
+If you are not evaluating a mobile-ready bpm system, at least for Android and iOS, you should walk away immediately.
 Business processes will increasingly get more mobile and your users will have a short tolerance for applications they can only access by sitting down at a desk.

 Choose a cloud bpm system that supports and offers complete functionality for mobile users.